Team

 Heather Gates, BSc.

-As the Conservation Assistant with the Bat Program, Heather works with Dr. Cori Lausen to understand the distribution and winter ecology of bats in Alberta and British Columbia.
+As the Bat Program Field Coordinator , Heather is the project manager for the Tree Enhancement and Roost Mitigation project and lead field technician.
 Heather holds a BSc in Biology from the University of Victoria.
 Before joining WCS Canada in 2014, Heather worked for several years as the head grower for a leading forest nursery.

 Dana Blouin, BSc.